mithustar39/mithustar39/README.md

 # 👋 Hi, I'm Mithun Dhanasuthan!

-🎓 **High School Student | IB Diploma Candidate | Aspiring Software Developer**
+🎓 **High School Student**
 📍 Based in Ottawa, Ontario

 ---

 ## 🚀 About Me

 I'm a passionate high school student deeply interested in programming, robotics, and technology.
-With hands-on experience in various programming languages and frameworks, I'm on a journey to explore innovative solutions and build impactful projects.
+With hands-on experience in various programming languages and frameworks

-I am currently participating in Hack Club projects, aiming to become a software lead in **VEX Robotics**, and always seeking opportunities to learn and grow in the tech field.

 ---